 COVID-19 - Novel Coronavirus

-Recreation centre re-opening dates listed are targets and may be subject to change.
-To visit one of our indoor recreation centres, you must pre-book your activity time slot (beginning July 10).
+To visit one of our indoor recreation centres, you must pre-book your activity time slot.
 No walk-in visitors will be permitted without a pre-booking.
 An option for a monthly pass is available.

 Actions within Strathcona County

 The health and safety of our community, including County staff, remains the top priority.
-When our reopened facilities and spaces are used, we must continue to follow the infection prevention and control measures:
+As our facilities and spaces are used, we continue to follow the infection prevention and control measures:

 - Wear a non-medical mask